 God’s People, Do Not Choose the Wrong Career – Part 1

-This is a 3-part message that will provide some deep insights to every young man and young woman pondering their career path, and may even provide a new perspective to people who are already well-established in a profession or business.
-Here is Part 1: Young People of God, Beware of the Glamor Industry
+This is a 3-part message that will provide some deep insights to every young man and young woman pondering their career path, and may even bring a new perspective to people who are already well-established in a profession or business.
+Here is Part 1.

 There is a saying in my native language Malayalam, stated when a person wants to send his milch cow to spend some time with a stud bull so it could conceive.
 He says, ‘I want to send her among the crowd’.
 Probably the saying originated from the fact that the cow is released among a herd of horny bulls waiting to pounce on any of their female kind straying into their midst.